 Here we give brief descriptions of the sequence your child needs to master in order to be a complete master in reading.
 See our section: Steps to Reading Mastery for more information, examples and accompanying products we produced for each step.

-1. Phonemic Awareness - Initial (Beginning) Sounds
+1. Phonemic Awareness - Initial (Beginning) Sounds and Rhyming

 Phonemic awareness is the first foundational skill your child needs to learn.
 If more teachers knew about this single basic primary skill, they could vastly improve their students' ability to learn to read.
 (Blachman et al., 2000).
 A child's phonemic awareness, or lack thereof, has been shown in numerous studies to be the best and most consistent predictor of future reading accomplishment.